-For the 2017/18 academic year, our school has received a total of £23,460 in PE and Sports Premium funding.
-This is for the entire school from reception to year 6.
+For the 2018/19 academic year, our school has received a total of £23,460 in PE and Sports Premium funding.
+This is for the entire school from Reception to Year 6.

 The funding can be used in a variety of ways, but aims to provide fantastic opportunities before, during and after the school day.
-The following sports breakdown (updated termly) reports the breakdown of the spend, the impact and the sustainability of the funding.
+The following sports funding report (new version updated at the end of each term, with the final report uploaded by April) explains the breakdown of the spend, the impact and the sustainability of the funding.
 The funding aims to improve sport, PE and physical education through five key indicators:

 - The engagement of all pupils in regular physical activity.